omnp/pipewire-spa-plugin-csound/README.md

 Just set this as the default and then your music should play with effects applied from just about any player utilizing a PipeWire backend.

 Of course running your audio all the time through heavy filtering might not sound too good in the end, especially if your laptop fan starts to chime in. :D

+LICENSE is the MIT License used by PipeWire.